mpneuried/dailyjs/_posts/2012-03-15-unix-node-signals.md

 ### Usage in Node

 A common use of signal events in Node is to perform some kind of cleanup when a process is terminated.
 Where signals really come in handy is for communicating with daemons.
 Many daemons accept `SIGHUP` to reload configuration files -- I followed the same convention when I built an IRC daemon in Node.
 Another convention is to listen for `SIGTERM` to perform a graceful shutdown.
-This could be used to close down sockets, database connections, or remote any temporary files.
+This could be used to close down sockets, database connections, or remove any temporary files.

 I believe Node is a great solution for writing Unix daemons.
 It's a good idea to follow established conventions, so add listeners for `SIGHUP` and `SIGTERM`.